 While Sansan started on this concept in 2018, it's become more relevant than ever in the COVID-19 era.
 Sansan and her team surveyed over 10,000 MyDreamChat users a few months into the pandemic.
-They found that 40% of them used words like feeling trapped, hopeless, or powerless to describe their coronavirus-era dreams.
-But after taking part in the analysis process of the dreams via this mental health chatbot, 82% of respondents reported gaining new insight, which helped lead to feelings of hope and optimism.
+They found that 40% of customers used words like "feeling trapped," "hopeless," or "powerless" to describe their coronavirus-era dreams.
+But after dream analysis via this mental health chatbot, 82% of respondents reported gaining new insight, which led to feelings of hope and optimism.

-Sansan explains that "effective mindset change and lasting healing occurs when we become conscious of our unconscious patterns and triggers, which drive 95% of our decision-making and behavior."
+Sansan explains that "effective mindset change and lasting healing occurs when we become conscious of our unconscious patterns and triggers.
+Those drive 95% of our decision-making and behavior."
 Dream analysis is an effective tool on this journey for mental health, which is why she founded a startup called Wakefully in 2018.

-Sansan tells us more about how she recognized that a Messenger chatbot would be an all-in-one solution for her MVP.
 "In the past, I used lead quizzes that would send people to my landing page waitlist.
 No more!
-I saw how I could streamline the entire funnel: ad > quiz > landing > dream analysis using a Facebook bot."
-When she learned that she could use chatbot marketing to drive traffic, capture leads, retarget, and deliver value, she was sold.
+I saw how I could streamline the entire funnel: ad → quiz → landing → dream analysis using a Facebook bot."
+She was sold when she learned that she could use chatbot marketing to drive traffic, capture leads, retarget, and deliver value.
 "Our entire value proposition, all in one chatbot!" says Sansan.

-Here's how the MyDreamChat chatbot for mental health works:
+Here's how MyDreamChat chatbot for mental health works:

-- The user selects the type of dream they had (being chased, falling, etc.).
+- The user selects their dream type (being chased, falling, or feeling trapped).

 - They take a personalized quiz about the details of the dream they can remember and the feelings they associate with it.

-This decision isn't a surprising one, given the incredible results she's seen with her chatbot for mental health and dream analysis so far.
+This decision is based on the incredible results she's seen with her chatbot for mental health and dream analysis so far.
 Take a look:

-- The average engagement rate for users is three times in the first week.
+- The average engagement rate for users is 3 times more in the first week.

-MyDreamChat is a fantastic illustration of how the use cases for Messenger chatbots are practically infinite.
+MyDreamChat illustrates how the use cases for Messenger chatbots are practically infinite.
 Most any scenario that would benefit from a personalized, back-and-forth conversation can be created in Messenger.
-It's not just ecommerce retailers or brick-and-mortar businesses.
-As you can see, chatbots providing mental health care or guidance work incredibly well in Messenger too.
-Using no-code technology to help people live better: We love to see it!
+It's not just e-commerce retailers or brick-and-mortar businesses.
+As you can see, chatbots that provide mental health care or guidance work incredibly well in Messenger.
+They are using no-code technology to help people live better.
+We love to see it!